zedmatrix/ZBuild-System/README.md

+# Building
-# Building Linux From Scratch
+## Linux From Scratch
-## Development Version r12.2-82 Systemd
+Development Version r12.2-82 Systemd

+## Beyond Linux From Scratch
+Development Version r12-2-1160

-### Download and Prepare a Gentoo Root
+## Download and Prepare a Gentoo Root
 To aide in your development of Linux From Scratch First thing I did to start my journey was using the <br>
 Gentoo Live CD https://www.gentoo.org/downloads/<br>